coins/bitcoin-scripts/betcoins.md

 ## Withholding Attacks

 We need to prevent data withholding attacks.
 We enforce revealing pre-images with timelocks.
-We chain transactions such that an attacker has to reveal his pre-image or loose.
+We chain transactions such that an attacker has to reveal his pre-image or lose.

 ### Naive Solution with a Collateral
 A simple solution is using deposits.